PsyTeachR/reprores-v2/book/02-repro.md

 Have you ever worked on a report, creating a summary table for the demographics, making beautiful plots, getting the analysis just right, and copying all the relevant numbers into your manuscript, only to find out that you forgot to exclude a test run and have to redo everything?

-An R Markdown document produces a `r glossary("reproducibility", "reproducible")` report that fixes this problem.
+An R Markdown document produces a <a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> report that fixes this problem.
 Although this requires a bit of extra effort at the start, it will more than pay you back by allowing you to update your entire report with the push of a button whenever anything changes.

 Studies also show that many, if not most, papers in the scientific literature have reporting errors.
 For example, more than half of over 250,000 psychology papers published between 1985 and 2013 have at least one value that is statistically incompatible (e.g., a p-value that is not possible given a t-value and degrees of freedom) [@nuijten2016prevalence].
 Reproducible reports help avoid transcription and rounding errors.